oddkiva/sara/doc/sphinx/source/datasets/kitti.rst

      \right]
      \mathbf{X}.

-Now the equation has the familiar form exposed in usual computer vision textbooks.
+Now the equation has the familiar form as exposed in usual computer vision textbooks.
 And it follows from this equation that to go from camera coordinate system #0 to camera coordinate system #2 is done by the rigid body motion :math:`(\mathbf{R}_0^{(\text{rect})}, \mathbf{t})`.